stripe/stripe-node/README.md

 [![Try on RunKit](https://badge.runkitcdn.com/stripe.svg)](https://runkit.com/npm/stripe)

-The Stripe Node library provides convenient access to the Stripe API from applications written in server-side JavaScript.
+The Stripe Node library provides convenient access to the Stripe API from applications are written in server-side JavaScript.

 For collecting customer and payment information in the browser, use [Stripe.js][stripe-js].